vulndev/vulndev.github.io/_posts/2019-07-27-openhab-how-to-use-your-own-certificates.md

 Warning:
 The JKS keystore uses a proprietary format.
 It is recommended to migrate to PKCS12 which is an industry standard format using "keytool -importkeystore -srckeystore keystore -destkeystore keystore -deststoretype pkcs12".
 ~~~
-Now make sure that the **_keystore_** file has the correct permissions and restart your oepnhab instance.
+Now make sure that the **_keystore_** file has the correct permissions and restart your openhab instance.

 **Do not forget to import your rootCAs public certificate into your browser!**